stephenhouser/two-tables-one-wheel/README.md

 For each of your alternate tables you also need to assign them the category `isAlternateVersion`.
 You should do this using the PinballY user interface, under edit game, select categories.
 These are the normal PinballY categories.
 The category (or tag) serves two purposes:

 1. There is a *metafilter* added that hides/shows alternate version tables from the main menu.
 This can be enabled/disabled in the Operator Menu.
-If `Show Alternate Versions` is on, then all tables, inclding the alternate versions will appear on the wheel (use this mode to configure the alternate versions).
+If `Show Alternate Versions` is on, then all tables, including the alternate versions will appear on the wheel (use this mode to configure the alternate versions).
 If `Show Alternate Versions` is off then you will only see one wheel item for each of your default tables.
 The alternate versions will appear in the `Play` menu in both cases.

 2. The category is used to make sure we don't add the default table to the `Play` menu twice.
 The code only adds the tables with `isAlternateVersion` to the `Play` menu and leaves the default `Play` menu for the default table.

+## Thoughts

+You are not limited to using this for different *builds* of the same table from different table creators.
+You could launch different versions of a pinball title.
+The best example I can find with this is the *Playboy* tables where there is a 1978, 1989, and 2002 version.
+They are completely different tables, but they could all be launched from the same wheel if you wanted.

+You are not limited to using the same *system* to launch tables.
+The Medieval Madness example above showed how you could have Visual Pinball X as the default table and launch the Pinball FX3 version as an alternate, again both under the same wheel item.

 ## Issues

-Tables like this get mixed up and the alternates show up for both default tables.
+Tables like Playboy get mixed up and the alternates show up for both default tables.
 I need to tweak the finding of alternate tables code to be more precise on locating the alternate tables.
 Could also be solved by using my own database (csv file) of tables and their alternates.

 ```
 <description>Playboy (Bally 1978)</description>